Managing Training Categories

 There are several options when granting permissions that allow this - Create Course, Create Curriculum, Create Event, and Create Standalone On the Job Training.
 Select the appropriate checkboxes for each permission set.

-In your academy's training categories, select the gear icon in the appropriate category, and select Change Permissions.
+In your academy's training categories, select the gear icon in the appropriate category, and select Edit Permissions for category.

 Then specify who has write permissions in that category by selecting the appropriate write checkboxes.